-Join Ms.Patricia Obrzut, M.S., O.T.R/L., for a three days workshop on Monday, July 16 – Wednesday, July 18, 2018 to learn how to increase functional independence and developmental skills while reducing stereotypical, self-injurious or aggressive behaviors.
+Join Ms.Patricia Obrzut, M.S., O.T.R/L., for a two day workshop on May 2nd and May 3rd 2019 to learn how to increase functional independence and developmental skills while reducing stereotypical, self-injurious or aggressive behaviors.

 Given the opportunity, any child can learn!
 Active learning, an innovative approach developed by Dr. Lilli Nielsen has reshaped educational programming.
 Motivating and empowering those with multiple special needs to be engaged by their environment, instead of being controlled by it.